jnavila/plotkicadsch/docs/index.md

 ### removing the date in the .pro file

-A particulare one is the fact that the project file contains a field that represents the date of last modification of the project, for example, when a lib is added to the project.
+A particular one is the fact that the project file contains a field that represents the date of last modification of the project, for example, when a lib is added to the project.
 I don't know where this date is supposed to appear, but the changes in this field are quite disruptive for version control.

 First, let's define the filter `kicad_project` for the `*.pro` files.
 We do so by adding a `.gitattributes` file at the root of working copy, with the following content: